Shankar Nag: Death

 Nag died in a car collision at Anagodu village on the outskirts of Davanagere town on 30 September 1990 during the pre-production work for his film Jokumaraswamy.
-His last film as an actor, Sundarakanda, was released a few days after his death.
-For Sundarakanda, Nag's voice was dubbed by Murali.
-Nigooda Rahasya, one of his last films also had his brother, Anant Nag, complete the voice dubbing.
+The last film he did as an actor, Sundarakanda, was released a few days after his death for which Nag's voice was dubbed by Murali.
+Anant Nag completed the dubbing for Nigooda Rahasya.
+Nag's last release was Bhargava's Prana Snehitha, which had been completed fully but was delayed.